Submissions

 The review must have an argument, and it should represent an original contribution to the research and practice of the field of Jewish Studies within the digital realm, or should offer an original analysis, critique, or viewpoint on some aspect thereof.
 The review must be well written, and must present its argument clearly and interestingly.

 The review should be addressed to an appropriate audience.
 The audience of Judaica Librarianship includes a broad array of people working with Jewish books, many with no knowledge of technology.
 Articles reviewing digital humanities projects should avoid DH jargon, should not rely on insider knowledge, and should situate their argument within a broader context of research.
-For more information regarding reviews of DH projects, please contact section editor Michelle Chesner.
+For more information regarding reviews of DH projects, please contact section editor Michelle Margolis.

 Adjustments and Editing